 Our high-risk pregnancy clinicians will consider risk factors in a patient’s past and current medical state, regardless of whether they have a diagnosed heart condition or not, and monitor symptoms throughout the pregnancy.

-Dr Montanaro continues: “For pregnant women with pre-existing heart conditions, the most common complications are arrhythmias.
+Dr Rafiq continues: “For pregnant women with pre-existing heart conditions, the most common complications are arrhythmias.
 Having a diagnosed heart condition allows us to help our patients plan their pregnancies and prevent or manage symptoms, but unfortunately, some women aren’t aware they have a heart condition until symptoms arise during or after pregnancy.

 When to refer to us